hasankurban/ws/content/publication/SAMIR-ACL2/index.md

 # Publication name and optional abbreviated publication name.
 publication: In *ACL*
-publication_short: In *The 63rd Annual Meeting of the Association for Computational Linguistics (ACL), Vienna, Austria (under-review)*
+publication_short: In *The 30th Empirical Methods in Natural Language Processing (EMNLP), Suzhou, China (under-review)*